“Gut-churning story of drugs and defiance”

 “A riot of noise and colour”

-The Life features a rarely heard score by celebrated composer Cy Coleman (City of Angels, Sweet Charity, Barnum), and is based on an original idea by lyricist Ira Gasman.
-Featuring a book by Coleman, Gasman and David Newman, The Life first opened on Broadway in 1997, receiving 12 Tony Award nominations.
+The Life, described by the New York Times as “Broadway’s best kept secret”, features a rarely heard score by celebrated composer Cy Coleman (City of Angels, Sweet Charity, Barnum).
+It is based on an original idea by lyricist Ira Gasman, with a book by Coleman, Gasman and David Newman.